wp-plugins/mobile-client-detection-plugin/readme.txt

 == Screenshots ==

-There are currently no screenshots – since the settings page does not exist yet.
+There are currently no screenshots.

 == Changelog ==
 = 0.7 =